U.S. Presidential Scholars in the Arts

 - Graduate between January and August of the year they’re being considered

-If a finalist attends National YoungArts Week but is not yet set to graduate, they become eligible for candidacy in their graduation year and will receive instructions from YoungArts.
+If an award winner attends National YoungArts Week but is not yet set to graduate, they become eligible for candidacy in their graduation year and will receive instructions from YoungArts.

 - Have a cumulative GPA of 3.25 or higher on a 4.0 scale